 Are natural gas stoves safe?

-Yes, natural gas stoves are safe when working properly, a gas range is a safe efficient home appliance.
+Yes, natural gas stoves are safe when working properly.
 Routine maintenance is one of the best ways to keep your gas stove running safely.
 You’ll want to clean your burners, grates and ignitors on a regular basis, making sure food or grease is removed.
 An old toothbrush and soapy water work great for this.
 But don’t try to clean right after cooking—your stove needs time to cool down.
 If you take any of the stovetop pieces apart for cleaning, be sure to place them back in the proper position.

 Natural gas flames can burn as hot as 3,560 degrees Fahrenheit.
-It’s important to be aware of what’s near your stove while you’re cooking.
+It’s important to be aware of what’s near your natural gas stove while you’re cooking.
 Items like plastic utensils, paper wrappings, dish rags and air-tight glass containers should be kept well away from your gas stove when it’s hot.
 And with such high stove temperatures, remember to keep children and pets at a safe distance.

 What color should my flames be on a gas stove?